Travel.State.Gov > International Travel > Learn About Your Destination > Togo International Travel Information

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.
 Visit the U.S. Centers for Disease Control and Prevention for more information on type of insurance you should consider before you travel overseas.

 We strongly recommend supplemental insurance to cover medical evacuation.

 Always carry your prescription medication in original packaging, along with your doctor’s prescription.
 The Togolese government does not maintain a website with prohibited medications, but usually if the medication is legal in France, it is legal in Togo.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

-Public Transportation: You are advised to exercise caution when using any form of local public transportation, particularly moto-taxis.
-Never get into a taxi with unknown passengers and always agree on the fare before getting in.
+Public Transportation: Safety standards for small, private buses and taxis are substandard.
+You should exercise caution when using any form of local public transportation, and avoid motorcycle-taxis when possible.
+Never get into a taxi with unknown passengers, and always agree on the fare before getting into the car.